physbuzz/sicp/src/ch3/notes-ch3-3.md

 might have a table with numeric keys in which we don't need an exact match to the number we're looking up, but only a number within some tolerance of it.
-Design a table constructor `make-table` that takes as an argument a `same-key?` procedure that will be used to test ``equality'' of keys.
+Design a table constructor `make-table` that takes as an argument a `same-key?` procedure that will be used to test "equality" of keys.
 `Make-table` should return a `dispatch` procedure that can be used to access appropriate `lookup` and `insert!` procedures for a local table.

 ##### Solution

+@src(code/ex3-24.rkt)

 #### Exercise 3.25